The Bankrate promise

 When reporting marijuana use on a life insurance application, there are some crucial factors to include:

 - Frequency of use

 These variables are some of the ones that a life insurance company will want to consider when reviewing an application.

-Take the time to shop around.
-While not all companies will advertise their marijuana policies, it never hurts to ask before taking the time to apply.
+It may also benefit you to take the time to shop around.
+While not all companies will advertise their life insurance for marijuana users, you could ask about your options before choosing to apply.

 Frequently asked questions

 Within most life insurance policies are a series of warranties (as in promises or statements of truth).
 Some of these will be signed guarantees that your application information is accurate.
 In contrast, others may state that you will inform your insurer if you become a smoker.
 In general, notable changes in health or behaviors that can influence health are things that the insurance company will want to know.
-Still, if you begin use after the policy’s contestability period, there may not be anything the insurer can do about it.
+Speaking with your life insurance agent may help you decide if you need to disclose any additional information to your insurer after purchasing a policy.

 When you apply for life insurance, some insurers may require you to take a medical exam — which might include giving urine and blood samples.
 If THC is found in your bloodstream and you didn’t disclose marijuana used, an insurer may deny your application.